 What the Toyota Yaris Gets Right

-Entry prices for the Yaris are a little higher than the Fiesta's.
-However, the Yaris comes with standard features such as an mp3 player and a six-speaker sound system that are optional upgrades for the Fiesta.
+Entry prices for the Yaris are slightly higher than the Fiesta's.
+However, the Yaris comes with standard features such as touch-screen audio controls and a six-speaker sound system that are optional upgrades for the Fiesta.
 The Toyota is powered by a 106-horsepower 1.5-liter four-cylinder that is capable of up to 37 miles per gallon highway.

 Who Best Balances the Stylistic Line?